Two great short putting drills

-The first drill involves setting up a number of balls close to the hole about a foot apart.
-I've got five balls here, but you can have six, eight or however many you want.
+The first drill involves setting up a number of balls in a line close to the hole about a foot apart.
+In the image below I've got five balls, but you can have six, eight or however many you want.
+You can do this on a putting green, or using one of the best putting aids to take your practice mobile.

 You must then hole them all in sequence.
-As soon as you miss one, it's time to start again!
-It’s a really great drill for both concentration and confidence, especially if you promise yourself a little treat when you’ve holed them all, like a coffee or maybe even a beer!
+As soon as you miss one, it's time to drop down the ladder and start again.
+It’s a great drill for concentration and confidence, especially if you promise yourself a little treat when you’ve holed them all.

-The second drill requires six tee pegs.
-Two of them are used to form a smaller gate for the ball to go through a couple of feet out from the hole; the other four are for a bigger gate for the putterhead to pass through.
+The second drill (to the left of my feet in the image below) requires six tee pegs.
+Two of them are used to form a smaller gate for the ball to go through a couple of feet out from the hole; the other four are for a bigger gate for the putter head to pass through.

 The idea is to putt the ball through the little gate and into the hole without clipping any of the tee pegs with your putter, and obviously missing the two tee pegs in the smaller gate as they will deflect your ball off-line.